 When there is no HVAC in place

-Following WHO (World Health Organisation) recommendations, it is important to open windows and doors in closed environments (schools, office buildings, etc.) in order to make sure the venue is well ventilated.
+According to WHO recommendations, it is important to open windows and doors in closed environments (schools, office buildings, etc.) to ensure that the venue is well ventilated.

-Following recommendations of the REHVA (Federation of European Heating, Ventilation and Air Conditioning Associations), in buildings with mechanical ventilation systems, extended operation times are necessary in order to remove virus particles out of the building and to remove released virus particles from surfaces.
-It is therefore advised to start ventilation a couple of hours earlier and switch off later than usual, or to keep the ventilation on 24/7, possibly with lowered (but not switched off) ventilation rates when people are absent.
+According to the REHVA (Federation of European Heating, Ventilation and Air Conditioning Associations), in buildings with mechanical ventilation systems, longer operating times are required to remove virus particles from the building and to remove released virus particles from surfaces.
+It is therefore advisable to start ventilation a few hours earlier and stop it later than usual, or to run ventilation 24 hours a day, possibly with reduced (but not stopped) ventilation rates when people are not present.

-In order to be able to follow current recommendations, it is important to be able to monitor air quality parameters remotely.
-In practice, what do you need to do?
+In order to comply with current recommendations, it is important to be able to monitor air quality parameters remotely.
+What do you need to do in practice?

-During the webinar, three experts will share with you the best practices to put in place, based on current scientific knowledge.
-In practice, you will learn how to:
+During the webinar, three experts will share with you the best practices to implement based on current scientific knowledge.
+You will learn how to:

-- Which data to collect and how to collect it automatically?
+- What data to collect and how to collect it automatically?

 - How to analyse indoor air quality and which remote visualisation tools to use?

-- How to detect deviations from thresholds in real time?
-Which alerts can be set in order to identify when ventilation is needed?
+- How to detect threshold violations in real time?
+What alerts can be set to identify when ventilation is needed?